DataAccess2020/CAPSTONE-Lorenzo-Nicola-Tomas/README.md

 We had to approach many different datasets and situations and we learnt a lot from the difficulties  we encountered.
 The Capstone Project was for us a first an important chance to challenge ourselves and discover practically the application of our new set of skills and knowledge.

+## SET UP

+All of the mentioned datasets are retrievable in thw project folders.

+Part 1
+-We started by creating a specific script for setting up our software for the analysis, choosing and loading the required packages

+-We imported the "parl_gov" dataset and filtered it for observations about Italy.

+-We scraped Wikipedia to perfect our df with some important missing variables

+Part 2
+-This bit required a second dataset gathered from the scraping of an academic paper (McDonnel, Valbruzzi 2014)

+-We had to import the coordinates for the European capital cities from kaggle

+Part 3

+-The data for this part was gathered scraping the websites of some newspapers (The Guardian, BBC, Le Monde, Der Spiegel)

+Part 4
+- We manually imported the speeches of Monti and Draghi as .txt files

 ## Folders

 Folder name | Content